 Where can I get a lateral flow test in Edinburgh?
 Test centres near me, how much they cost and how long they take

-Here’s what lateral flow tests are, where to get them in Edinburgh and how much they can cost.
+Here’s what lateral flow tests are, where to get a lateral flow test in Edinburgh and how much rapid antigen tests for travel cost.

 What is a lateral flow test?

-Unlike PCR tests, which are often used by people who have presented any coronavirus symptoms, been identified as a close contact or have received a positive lateral flow test result, rapid antigen tests offer a speedy way of checking you have not caught Covid and are not asymptomatic.
+Unlike PCR tests, mostly used by people presenting coronavirus symptoms, rapid antigen tests offer a speedy way of checking you have not caught Covid and are asymptomatic.

 Where can I get a lateral flow test in Edinburgh?

-If you have no symptoms and have not been identified as a close contact of someone with Covid-19, there are several options for taking a lateral flow test.
+If you have no Covid or Omicron symptoms, there are several options available for taking a lateral flow test.

-The rapid tests providing a result in 30 minutes can be ordered in packs of seven online for free from https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests or be picked up from your local pharmacy or library.
+Lateral flow tests providing a result in 30 or 15 minutes can usually be ordered in packs of seven online for free from https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests.

 These include local Boots branches, Lloyd's Pharmacy branches and most independent pharmacies in your local area.